leyonmarkk/art387project/author/chris.md

 facebook:
 location: Buffalo, NY
 ---
-Katherine Leyonmark is the creator of this website for the Art 387 Spring 2021 Allegheny College course project of Kaytherian in conjunction with Ian Lowery and Kayleigh Young.
+Katherine Leyonmark is the creator of this website for the Art 387 Spring 2021 Allegheny College course project of The Crown in conjunction with Ian Lowery and Kayleigh Young.